phxql/easy-krypto/README.md

 This Kotlin library aims to provide a simple way to encrypt and decrypt stuff in a secure manner.

+Using Java, Scala, Groovy, etc.?
+No problem, this library can also be used with any JVM language.
+See [Java interop](doc/java-interop.md) for details.

 ## Usage

 ```kotlin